ksomml/xsens_mtw_driver_ros2/README.md

 The `params.yaml` is currently not used, due to the [problem](#problems) listed below. \
 The `imu_mapping.yaml` is only used for a specific IMU setup.
 It will just move the orientations in a more "visually correct" position.
 Using `xsens_mtw_visualization` without any config, will just publish the TFs of all IMUs next to each other for visibility.

+### Recording

+The time in `timestamp` is tracked from the start of the node. \
+Currently the recording will only save the quaternions. \
+Currently the recorded data is saved in the same directy where the node is started.

-Supported sensor update rates for the Xsens MTw Awinda System:
+### Supported sensor update rates for the Xsens MTw Awinda System

 |    IMUs  | desiredUpdateRate (max) |
 |----------|-------------------------|